Muppetsg2/Shapes-Generator/README.md

 Enter sphere number of vertical segments (>= 3): 4

 Start Generating Sphere!
+Sphere Generated!

-Shape Generated in 0.00234s!
+Shape Generated in 0.0001685s!

+Choose an array format for saving:
+1. Using std::vector
+2. Using basic c++ array
+Your choice: 1

-Shape saved to file: C:\path\to\project\shape.txt
+Shape saved to file: C:\path\to\folder\shape.txt
 ```
 ## File Output Example (`shape.txt`)